DFE-Digital/early-careers-framework/docs/source/index.html.md

 # About the API

-Lead providers must use this API to view, submit and update participant data so they receive accurate payments from the Department for Education (DfE) for their ECF-based training.
+Lead providers must use this API to view, submit and update participant data so they receive accurate payments from Department for Education (DfE) for their early career training programme.

 Once a participant has been registered to the service by their school, data associated with them becomes available to lead providers via the API.